 In response to public outcry at budget overruns on the Burnside Bridge, the Sellwood Bridge design was scaled back to minimize cost.
 With a construction cost of just $541,000, the scaled-down design resulted in a number of limitations.
 The bridge is extremely narrow: two lanes, no shoulders or median, and one 4-foot-wide sidewalk.

-The Sellwood Bridge is the only four-span continuous truss highway bridge in Oregon and possibly in the nation.
+The Sellwood Bridge was the only four-span continuous truss highway bridge in Oregon and possibly in the nation.
 (A continuous truss requires fewer parts and is cheaper to construct than other bridge types.)
 It was also Portland’s first “fixed span” bridge across the Willamette (meaning it was high enough to avoid the need to “open” for river traffic).
 It was Portland’s first Willamette bridge without trolley tracks.
-Because it was not designed for the additional weight of streetcars, the structure itself is not as substantial as the city’s other river crossings.
+Because it was not designed for the additional weight of streetcars, the structure itself was not as substantial as the city’s other river crossings.

-In addition to these design limitations, the bridge also has topographical challenges.
-The west end of the bridge was constructed on fill material and is located in an area that is geologically unstable.
+In addition to these design limitations, the bridge also had topographical challenges.
+The west end of the bridge was constructed on fill material and was located in an area that is geologically unstable.
 The hillside above the bridge is slowly sliding toward the river, exerting pressure on the west end of the bridge.
 In fact, in the late 1950s, the hillside actually slid several feet toward the bridge.
 As a result, a section of the bridge had to be removed and foundations were reinforced.
 The west end interchange with Highway 43 was completely re-built in 1980.
 Since then, ground movement has caused the west end approach girders to crack.
-The bridge is also not designed to withstand a significant earthquake.
+The bridge was also not designed to withstand a significant earthquake.